OSC-JYU/PDFSense/README.md

 Default output is png, but with option '?format=jpg' endpoint outputs images in jpg format.

+### POST api/uploads/[UPLOAD_ID]/orientation/[RESOLUTION]
+Sometimes orientation of crappy digitalisations could be sideways.
+Orientation endpoint makes it possible to divide processing paths based on orientation when making batch editing.

+Call orientation endpoint after upload.
+The endpoint creates a directory 'orientation/[ANGLE]'.
+This allows processing different orientations different ways.

+	http POST api/uploads/my.pdf/orientation/300

+This will create a command path 'api/uploads/my.pdf/orientation/0/rendered/300' if the orientation is 0.
+Likewise, if orientation is 90, the path would be 'api/uploads/my.pdf/orientation/90/rendered/300'.

+As you see, the end of the orientation path is same as if you rendered images from PDF with resolution 300 (rendered/300).
+The explanation is that rendered images are used for orientation detection and after detection, images are copied to rendered/300 directory, so they can be further processed without rendering again.

 ### POST ../sharp/[COMMAND]
 Use sharp for processing images.
 Add to extracted or rendered images path.